spotDL/spotify-downloader/Working Docs/interfaces.md

 | songName | str | name of the song |
 | artist (optional) | str | name of the artist, defaults to `None` |
 | **RETURN** | list | List of all matches as [song](objects.md#Song) objects |

 <br><br>

+Notes,
+- Snake case naming conventions are broken here (URI instead of Uri), this is because URI looks more correct and also, it's an abbreviation, messing with abbreviations is usually bad.

+<br><br>